rweyant/speedtest-cli/README.md

 # Project
-This is a utility that records current internet speed and pushes it to a google form
+This is a utility that records current internet speed and pushes it to a google form.
+It is mainly for personal use, but could be easily adapted to general purposes.
+Much of the code was taken from Matt Martz's project [speedtest-cli](https://github.com/sivel/speedtest-cli) ([PyPi](https://pypi.python.org/pypi/speedtest-cli/))

 # Setup

+This project was put on PyPI mainly as a learning exercise.

 ```
 # From PyPi
 pip install speedrecorder